Wadjemup timeline

 1909

-The Premier of the State announces the proposed closure of the annex pending the completion of improvements to the buildings to allow for public accommodation.
+The Premier announces the proposed closure of the prison pending the completion of improvements to the buildings to allow for public accommodation.

 1910

-The Comptroller of Prisons, Queensland, Charles Edward do Fonblanque Pennefather, appointed to enquire into the administration of Fremantle Prison.
-During the course of his investigations he visits the island where he finds “about 35” non-Aboriginal prisoners and “about the same number” of non-Aboriginal prisoners.
+• The Controller of Prisons, Queensland, Charles Edward do Fonblanque Pennefather, appoints a Royal Commission to enquire into the administration of Fremantle Prison.

 1912

-An Aboriginal life-saving brigade established and trained in the use of rocket propelled equipment.
-The team remained in existence for several years, 1 member replacing another as their sentence expired.
+An Aboriginal life-saving brigade established and trained in the use of rocket fired equipment.

 1915